 A few things to keep in mind regarding Red Flag Reporting hotline services:

 - Our hotline service is extremely simple to implement, requiring very little work.

 - Our hotline service is surprisingly affordable, generally requiring a nominal dollar amount per employee per year.
 Statistics show that just one report can cover the cost of our service for decades.

 - Our hotline service is comprehensive – it is not just for a specific topic.
-It covers any type of unethical behavior ranging from theft to HR issues.
+It covers any type of unethical behavior ranging from theft to HR issues and from safety to environmental issues.
 Additionally, in relation to HR types of issues, our hotline service removes any excuse that an employee felt that he/she had nowhere to turn.
 Labor lawyers tend to like this fact.